brazhenko/philosophers/README.md

 ### Solution

 #### General overview
-One fork -- one mutex, one thread.
+One fork -- one mutex, one philo -- one thread.

 #### Deadlock safety